 Mountain Biking Bend Oregon

-With close to 1,000 miles of biking corridors scattered throughout Central Oregon near Bend, it’s an experience anyone of any skill level can try.
+With close to 1,000 miles of biking trails scattered throughout Central Oregon near Bend, it’s an experience anyone of any skill level can try.

-Between Skyliners Road to the north and Century Drive to the south lies a network of trails running through Deschutes National Forest called Phil's Trail.
+Located off Skyliner Road, there is a large, complex network of trails in the Deschutes National Forest simply called Phil's by locals.
 It was voted one of the best bike trails in Central Oregon by readers of The Oregonian newspaper.
+These trails connect to Shevlin park and you can ride for miles all way up to Mt.
+Bachelor.

-Visitors enjoy this ride because of how diverse the mountain trail network is – and it can be challenging even for experienced riders.
-To find Phil's Trail, travel west on Skyliners Road heading toward Tumalo Falls.
-Upon entering the Deschutes National Forest, a gravel road leads to the trailhead.
+Visitors enjoy these trails because of how diverse the trail network is – and it can be challenging even for experienced riders.
+To find Phil's Trail, travel west on Skyliner Road heading toward Tumalo Falls.
+Upon entering the Deschutes National Forest, a gravel road on the left leads to the trail head parking.

 Mt.
 Bachelor Bike Park

-With more than 277 miles of mountain biking trails, visitors are certain to find that sweet path that calls to the inner adventurer.
+Downhill adventure with mountain biking trails on Mt.
+Bachelor, visitors are certain to find that ride that calls to the inner adventurer.
 Mt.
-Bachelor Bike Park has lift-served paths in the off-season that takes visitors to the top of the mountain, where there are trails suited for riders of all abilities.
-Cross country, downhill or jumps, riders will find all these at Mt.
-Bachelor Bike Park.
+Bachelor Bike Park has lift-served trails in the summer season that takes visitors to the top of the mountain, where there are trails suited for riders of all abilities.
+Cross country, downhill or jumps, riders will find all these thrilling rides without all the work of uphill riding.

 Deschutes National Forest

 Seeking diversity in mountain biking trails in Bend, Oregon?
 The Deschutes National Forest is the place to pedal.
-Besides the aforementioned Phil's Trail, there are about 20 other paths in the forest to get the heart racing.
+Besides the aforementioned Phil's Trail, there are hundreds of miles in the forest to get the heart racing.

 Horse Ridge Mountain

-A more-secluded trail that is equally great in the summer as in the winter, Horse Ridge Mountain has 40 square-miles of terrain, with a few rocky sections on which to test technical riding skills.
+A trail located east of town with great mountain views that is equally great in the summer as in the winter, Horse Ridge Mountain has 40 square-miles of terrain, with a few rocky sections on which to test technical riding skills.

 The path is an abandoned road near U.S. Highway 20 and is managed by the Prineville Bureau of Land Management.
 The Oregon Badlands Wilderness is to the north and the Dry River Canyon is to the northeast of the trail.
 Enjoy the scenic views and spot Paulina Peak, Mt.
 Bachelor and the Three Sisters in the distance.